spaceofmiah/py-tac-toe/README.md

 > -- Instructions
 > -- Exit

--- Persistence ( Pickleo r sqlite should do ) : let's keep track of scores and users
+-- Persistence ( Pickle or sqlite should do ) : let's keep track of scores and users

+-- Play against computer